 - 1. Density.
 The lot is a legally established buildable lot and contains no more than one dwelling unit. - 2.
 Size.
 The gross floor area of an ADU shall not exceed six percent of the lot area and shall contain not less than 220 square feet and not more than 1000 gross square feet, excluding any related garage area. - 3.
 Location.
-The ADU may be a part of the single family dwelling as established in this chapter or located in a separate building. - 4.
-External Entry.
-ADUs shall have an external entry, thus not requiring entry into the primary residence. - 5.
-ADU Conversion.
-ADUs may be converted from existing structures, including those which are nonconforming to the YPMC Title 17.
-Provided such non-conformance is compliant with YPMC Chapter 17.24.
+The ADU may be a part of the single family dwelling as established in this chapter or located in a separate building.

+4. External Entry.
+ADUs shall have an external entry, thus not requiring entry into the primary residence.
+D. ADUs may be converted from existing structures or portions of existing structures, including those which are non-conforming to the YPMC Title 17 provided such non-conformance is compliant with YPMC Chapter 17.24.